chaoss/grimoirelab-tutorial/perceval/first_steps.md

 # First steps with Perceval

-In this section, you will learn the basics of working with it.
+In this section, you will learn the basics of working with Perceval, including how to install it.

 ## Preparing a virtualenv

-I'm assuming you already have Python3 installed (Perceval is written for Python3).
+I'm assuming you already have Python3 installed \(Perceval is written for Python3\).
 Let's start by creating a Python virtual environment, so that we have a cozy place to work.
-In the following, we will use [Python3's pyvenv](https://docs.python.org/3/library/venv.html#creating-virtual-environments) (available in Debian or Ubuntu as the `python3-venv` package).
+In the following, we will use [Python3's pyvenv](https://docs.python.org/3/library/venv.html#creating-virtual-environments) \(available in Debian or Ubuntu as the `python3-venv` package\).
 But using the more traditional [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) should be possible as well.

 First, let's create our new environment.
-I like my Python virtual environments under the `venvs` subdirectory in my home directory, and in this case I will call it `perceval` (see how original I am!):
+I like my Python virtual environments under the `venvs` subdirectory in my home directory, and in this case I will call it `perceval` \(see how original I am!\):

 ```bash
 $ pyvenv ~/venvs/perceval